neuralmagic/deepsparse/examples/google-cloud-run/README.md

 limitations under the License.
 -->

-# Deploying the DeepSparse Server with GCP's Cloud Run
+# Deploying the DeepSparse Server in GCP's Cloud Run

 [GCP's Cloud Run](https://cloud.google.com/run) is a serverless, event-driven environment for making quick deployments for various applications including machine learning in various programming languages.
 The most convenient Cloud Run feature is delegating server management to GCP's infrastructure allowing the developer to focus on the deployment with minimal management.